CallumBoase/render-plasmic-into-html/README.md

 Important note: this repo ONLY supports components that are natively available in Plasmic.
 It will NOT render Plasmic components that contain custom code components that you registered in Plasmic studio.
 If you need this functionality, see the more complex but powerful option: [Plasmic-codegen-into-html-with-vite](https://github.com/CallumBoase/plasmic-codegen-into-html-with-vite).

-# Deployment info
+# Changelog
-The public folder of this repo is deployed to https://render-plasmic-into-html.netlify.app/ (owner of project: Callum Boase)
+### 1.0.0 (24 April 2025)
+* Remove unecessary console.log
+* Update package.json to contain version and name
+* Update readme for how to import into your HTML - using cdn.jsdelivr instead of deployed Netlify project (which allows specifying a version too)

 # How to use?
-1. Load https://render-plasmic-into-html.netlify.app/customComponents.js into your html (eg via a script tag in `<head>`)
+1. Load `https://cdn.jsdelivr.net/gh/CallumBoase/render-plasmic-into-html@1.0.0/public/customComponents.js` into your html (eg via a script tag in `<head>`)
+    * Note the version after @ in the URL.
+You can load any published version (see Tags in the github of this project)
 2. In your html add a div with an id eg `<div id="exampleTarget"></div>`
 3. Render the component into your HTML using javascript somewhere on the page.